pyos/webmcast/README.md

 ![It's not the size of a cluster, it's the contents.](https://raw.githubusercontent.com/pyos/webmcast/resource-fork/README.md/5-many-segments-such-stream.png)

 Sounds simple, huh?
 So simple, in fact, someone probably already thought to do that.
-That's correct!
+That's right!
 We're [live-streaming Matroska](https://matroska.org/technical/streaming/index.html)!

 ### The Implementation